freenas/freenas-docs/userguide/storage.rst

 After a dataset is created, click on that dataset and select :guilabel:`Create Dataset`, to create a nested dataset, or a dataset within a dataset.
 A zvol can also be created within a dataset.
-When creating datasets, double-check that you are using the :guilabel:`Create Dataset` option for the intended volume or dataset.
+When creating datasets, ensure that the :guilabel:`Create Dataset` option is being used for the intended volume or dataset.
-If you get confused when creating a dataset on a volume, click all existing datasets to close them--the remaining :guilabel:`Create Dataset` will be for the volume.
+When creating a dataset on a volume, click all existing datasets to close them.
+The remaining :guilabel:`Create Dataset` will be for the volume.